RSTeamCore/WorldGuardRegionProtect/README.md

 ## Opportunities of plugin

-* By entering the name of the region in the plugin config.yml, you will add it protection by plugin.
+* By entering the name of the region in the plugin config.yml, you will add protection by plugin.
 Nobody can interact with the region that is registered in config.yml.
 Even the operators are not able to do this!

-This plugin is for extended protection of an existing region from worldguard.
-For example from possible damage regions from the administration(who have permission access from plugin WorldGuard), or from operators.
+* This plugin is for extended protection of an existing region from WorldGuard.
+For example, possible damage region from the administration.
+Who has permission access from plugin WorldGuard, or from operators.

 ## With plugin, you can do advanced protect your region